 - Brush at least twice a day with a toothbrush approved by the American Dental Association and a fluoride toothpaste.

 - Floss once a day.
 Get between each tooth all the way down to the gum line.

 - Replace your toothbrush every three months, or sooner if it shows signs of wear.

 - See your dentist at Sage Dental every six months for a cleaning and exam.
 Your dentist can remove any tartar build-up, check the health of your gums, and address any problems with your teeth.

 Heart disease is the number one killer of men and women in our country today – so doing whatever you can to minimize your risk will help you lead a longer, healthier life.
 Keep in mind that many other factors can affect your heart health, such as smoking, being overweight, poor diet, or lack of exercise.
 See your physician regularly to discuss your overall health and any screenings you may need.

 Is it time to see your dentist for a checkup?
-Call your dentist today at Sage Dental to schedule your next cleaning and exam.
+Call our Pearland, Baytown or Deer Park/La Porte dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
 It could be one of the best things you do for your mouth – and your heart.